JasonFaas/transcribe-to-learn-row/README.md

 # transcribe-to-learn-row
-iPhone app that listens for preset audio from Mandarin
+iPhone app that listens to and evaluates user's Mandarin speech